All Episodes

 Do you believe that?

-Yeah, uh you know, absolutely, right?
+Yeah, absolutely, right?

-It's why I'm here at True Social, because you know, I believe in free speech, I believe in giving the American people their voice back, just like the president has done.
+I believe in giving the American people their voice back, just like the president has done.

-So what we're doing here is changing people's lives, like we've talked about on a daily basis.
+So what we're doing here is changing people's lives, like we've talked about, on a daily basis.

-So it's slow and it's hard, and what's gonna have to happen if the Republicans are lucky enough to get back in back in power.
+And what's going to have to happen if the Republicans are lucky enough to get back in power, these investigations are going to be tough.

-But look, you have to, you know, the first thing to to solving a problem is to admit that you have a problem.
+But look, you have to, you know, the first thing to solving a problem is to admit that you have a problem.

-And this country has yet to admit that we have a problem, and I think that's what the Republicans should be able to expose, you know, once they create and run these investigations.
+And I think that's what the Republicans should be able to expose, you know, once they create and run these investigations.

 And that was really the hardest part that we had, right?

-Was getting it out.
+It was getting it out.

-It was getting it out because we get it out and they didn't say, Oh, Russian disinformation, and oh this, you know, look at look at this memo over here.
+It was getting it out because we get it out and they didn't say, oh, Russian disinformation.

-So, you know, so I have you know, I have faith and confidence that in what we're doing here at True Social, what Rumble is doing, and what the Republicans can do when they get back in in control, that ultimately the American people will benefit and the country can begin to heal again.
+So, you know, so I have, you know, I have faith and confidence that in what we're doing here at True Social, what Rumble is doing, and what the Republicans can do when they get back in control, that ultimately the American people will benefit and the country can begin to heal again.

 It's just that there's a lot of work that has to be done to get there.